hsddev/wd_01founders/README.md

 # Typography:

-Lato and Roboto were used from Google Fonts​
+Lato and Roboto were used from Google Fonts​ https://fonts.google.com/

-# Imagery:

-https://pexels.com was used to source copyright free images for the website gallery and tinypng was used to compress file size​.

 # Logo: